OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 .. important:: If you haven't done so, please enable the :ref:`OpenNebula and needed 3rd party repositories <setup_opennebula_repos>` before attempting the upgrade process.
 If you want to use Docker related functionality of OpenNebula and/or OpenNebula Edge Clusters provisioning you'll need to follow :ref:`this for RedHat <install_docker_deps_rh>` or :ref:`this for Debian <install_docker_deps_deb>` distributions.

-.. important:: Since 6.4.2 we rolled out new packages GPG signing key which means also public repository key is new.
-Pay attention to the difference in the key URL:
-  |br| • for 6.4.1 and older use `repo.key <https://downloads.opennebula.io/repo/repo.key>`__
-  |br| • for 6.4.2 and later use `repo2.key <https://downloads.opennebula.io/repo/repo2.key>`__

 Upgrading from 5.6.x+
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^